Armed group attacks Libyan oil guards' headquarters

 WASHINGTON A new U.S. strategy to break a stalemate in Afghanistan will require additional U.S. troops, the head of the U.S. military's Central Command said on Thursday.

-TRIPOLI An armed group guarding a major Libyan oil field attacked the headquarters of the Petroleum Facilities Guard in Tripoli on Tuesday, and one person was killed and five were wounded in the violence, the oil force said.
+TRIPOLI An armed group guarding a major Libyan oil field attacked the headquarters of the Petroleum Facilities Guard in Tripoli on Tuesday, and five people were wounded in the violence, the oil force said.

-In a statement on its Facebook page, the Petroleum Facilities Guard, which secures Libya's oil facilities, said the armed men were from the western mountain town of Zintan and were among guards who protect the Sharara oilfield.
-Sharara can pump around 350,000 barrels per day.
+In a statement on its Facebook page, the Petroleum Facilities Guard (PFG), which secures Libya's oil facilities, said the armed men were from the western mountain town of Zintan and were among guards who protect the Sharara oilfield.
+Sharara can pump around 350,000 barrels per day (bpd).

 "A group of armed men came to attack the headquarters.
 We tried to defend it and there were clashes," Colonel Ali Elahrash, of the PFG, said.